NYPL/pres-docs/spec/spec_objects_edit.md

 ### Keyword Search

-To navigate format hierarchies more easily, SPEC provides an option to keyword search available format terms in the **Basic Fields Editor**.
+To navigate format hierarchies more easily, SPEC provides an option to keyword search available format terms in the **Basic Fields screen**.

 ---